Putting a web front-end on a Google Colab notebook

 Step 4 - Enable the Uplink

-From the IDE, let’s enable the Uplink.
+From the Anvil editor, let’s enable the Uplink.
 This gives us everything we need to connect our web app to our Colab notebook.
-Open the Gear menu in the top left of the IDE, then select
+Select the blue ‘+’ button in the Sidebar Menu to open the list of available services.
+Then add the Uplink

 This will then give us an Uplink key we can use in our Google Colab notebook, to connect to this app.